hmslima/sambahsacompletegrammar/sambahsa-en.md

 **(Ya)schi {(yA)ci} –** too

-Adverbs also can be made by adding the preffix a- to substantives.
+Adverbs also can be made by adding the prefix a- to substantives.

 **Part –** part